Wall Street is betting big on clean energy tech

 “If Fervo demonstrates that there is money to be made for investors,” said Wagner, that “is going to draw a lot of attention well beyond just the narrow advanced geothermal community.”

-Fervo has successfully deployed its technology in Nevada, producing enough clean energy to power for about 2,600 homes.
+Fervo has successfully deployed its technology in Nevada, producing enough clean energy to power about 2,600 homes.
 It is building a much bigger facility, Cape Station, in Utah that would produce more than 100 times that amount of electricity and is slated to go online later this year.
-The prospect has attracted a slew of high profile investors, including Bill Gates’s Breakthrough Energy Ventures, and Alphabet, the parent company of Google, which has also signed contracts with the company to supply power to its data centers.
+The prospect has attracted a slew of high-profile investors, including Bill Gates’ Breakthrough Energy Ventures, and Alphabet, the parent company of Google, which has also signed contracts with the company to supply power to its data centers.

 Now it’s the public’s turn to weigh in.